 What doesn’t differ is the delight of children, whether it be the Madrid Christmas Market, or that of any other place.

-In the far corner of the Plaza Major from where I was standing, there was a colourful carousel.
+In the far corner of the Plaza Mayor from where I was standing, there was a colourful carousel.

-As it was dusk, and this carousel – or I knew it growing up – merry-go-round – was graced by only one small passenger who hadn’t been very merry at all.
+As it was dusk, and this carousel – or as I knew it when growing up to be called a 'merry-go-round' – was graced by only one small passenger who hadn’t been very merry at all.
 Seeing the camera, however he soon was happy to be distracted by having his photograph taken.